ReginaSherman/unit-2-react-checkpoint/README.md

 **Before you begin anything, run `npm install`.**

-## Before You Begin

-Every component has a test suite associated with it.
-There are 18 tests in total, grouped into 5 suites.

-To run the tests in the terminal, run `npm test`.
-The tests will rerun every time you save a file.
-When running `npm test` in the root of the repo there is an prompt to run all of the tests by entering `a`.

-When you start, all of the tests will be failing; your goal is to make as many pass as you can in the hour provided.

-> HINT: read the output of the failing tests.

-> Don't write anything in the `.test.js` files.

 ## Instructions

 You're going to build a simple contact list manager using React and React